 This lack of consensus often leaves patients confused.
 Which medical expert should they listen to?
-Surgeons?
+Spine surgeons?
 Chiropractors?
 Physical therapists?
 Massage specialists?
-Or perhaps they should try acupuncture or steroid injections?
+Should they try acupuncture or steroid injections?
 The list of treatment options is long, complex, and perplexing.

-SpineUniverse recently presented patients with a list of treatment options:
+In the survey, SpineUniverse presented patients with a list of treatment options:

 Using a scale ranging from Very Dissatisfied to Very Satisfied, patients were asked to rate their satisfaction with the outcome of each treatment they tried: Did it relieve their pain?